 Although their basis of theory is the Bills of Exchange Act, it is, however, apparent that the documents do not even slightly resemble genuine bills of exchange.
 Furthermore, signing for the registered mail that contained the documents does not amount to an “acceptance” of any legitimate bill of exchange that might be in the envelope.
 “Acceptance” in the Bills of Exchange Act is a technical term, and is not the same as acknowledging physical receipt of the envelope.

 To ensure this “acceptance” proponents are informed to use registered mail, and hold that a “contract” has been created by “tacit agreement” due to the recipient’s failure to respond or “rebut” the contents of served documents.
+This is technically a foisted contract that has no legal effect.

 In various cases proponents have described the “promissory note” theory.
 They have stated that the banks do not have money.
 Rather, they create money out of “thin air”, a concept referred to as “Book-entry Credits“.
 They often ask, “where did that money come from”, and answer “it came from us”, stating, “it is not like the old days, when people used to go to the bank and, in the back room, count out dollars.
 There is no law that allows the banks to create dollars out of thin air.
 The banks also charge interest on nothing and that is a criminal rate of interest because interest is charged on nothing.”